Student loan debt is the second most abundant type of debt in the United

 which is six years in the state of New York.
 Once this six-year period

-passes, your lender can’t begin litigation against you, and generally
+passes, your lender can’t legally maintain a lawsuit against the

-lenders are going to be much more willing to negotiate and
+borrower, and as such, lenders may be willing to negotiate and

 settle student loans with you.